kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) For each lubricant tank or sump outlet supplying lubrication to rotor drive systems and rotor drive system components, a screen to prevent entrance into the lubrication system of any object that might obstruct the flow of lubricant from the outlet to the filter required by paragraph (b)(1) of this section.
 The requirements of paragraph (b)(1) of this section do not apply to screens installed at lubricant tank or sump outlets.

-\(c\) Splash type lubrication systems for rotor drive system gearboxes must comply with §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1021   Oil system drains.|§29.1021]] and 29.1337(d).
+\(c\) Splash type lubrication systems for rotor drive system gearboxes must comply with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1021   Oil system drains.|§§29.1021]] and 29.1337(d).

 \[Amdt.
 29-26, 53 FR 34218, Sept.
 2, 1988\]